bernie-skipole/indipydriver/docs/source/usage/example.rst

                         newtarget = event['target']
                         # The self.indi_number_to_float method converts the received string,
                         # which may be in a number of formats to a Python float value.
 This
-                        # is set into global value TARGET, which, in this simulation, is
+                        # is set into the ThermalControl object
-                        # used by the control function to control the heater
+                        try:
-                        TARGET = self.indi_number_to_float(newtarget)
+                            target = self.indi_number_to_float(newtarget)
+                        except TypeError:
+                            # ignore an incoming invalid number
+                            pass
+                        else:
+                            # set this new target into the ThermalControl object
+                            control.target = target
                             # and set the new target value into the vector member, then
                             # transmits the vector back to client, with vector state ok
-                        event.vector['target'] = TARGET
+                            event.vector['target'] = target
                             # vector.state can be one of 'Idle','Ok','Busy' or 'Alert'
                             # sending 'Ok' informs the client that the value has been received
                             event.vector.state = 'Ok'
                             event.vector.send_setVector()

         async def hardware(self):
-            """This coroutine controls and monitors the instrument, and if required sends updates to the client"""
+            "Run the hardware"
+            # run the thermostat polling task
+            control = self.driverdata["control"]
+            poll_task = asyncio.create_task(control.poll_thermostat())

+            # report temperature every ten seconds
             device = self['Thermostat']
-            # and gather async co-routines which poll the hardware and
-            # send updates to the client
-            await asyncio.gather(  poll_thermostat(device),
-                                   send_update(device)  )

-    # the above driver calls on these two coroutines to control and
-    # read the instrument hardware

-    async def poll_thermostat(device):
-        "poll thermostat every second"
             vector = device['temperaturevector']
             while True:
-            await asyncio.sleep(1)
-            # the control function turns on and off the heater to keep
-            # the temperature near to the target.
-            control()
-            # and as this measures the temperature, update the vector
-            # member with the current TEMPERATURE global value
-            vector["temperature"] = TEMPERATURE
-            # but no need to send this vector to the client at this point
-            # as client updates are not needed every second.
-            # Client updates are done every 10 seconds by the
-            # send_update coroutine.

-    async def send_update(device):
-        """Transmit the current temperature every ten seconds""" vector = device['temperaturevector']
-        while True:
                 await asyncio.sleep(10)
+                # get the latest temperature, and set it into the vector
+                vector['temperature'] = control.temperature
                 vector.send_setVector(timeout=10)
                 # the 'timeout' argument informs the client that this
                 # value is only valid for ten seconds

     def make_driver():
         "Creates the driver"

+        # create hardware object
+        thermalcontrol = ThermalControl()

         # create a vector with one number 'temperature' as its member
-        temperature = NumberMember(name="temperature", format='%3.1f', min=-50, max=99)
+        temperature = NumberMember(name="temperature", format='%3.1f', min=-50, max=99,
+                                   membervalue=thermalcontrol.temperature)
-        # set this member into a vector
+        # set this member into a vector, this is read only
         temperaturevector = NumberVector( name="temperaturevector",
                                           label="Temperature",
                                           group="Values",
                                           perm="ro",
                                           state="Ok",
                                           numbermembers=[temperature] )
-        # and set the member value
-        temperaturevector["temperature"] = TEMPERATURE

         # create a vector with one number 'target' as its member
-        target = NumberMember(name="target", format='%3.1f', min='0', max='40')
+        target = NumberMember(name="target", format='%3.1f', min=0, max=40, membervalue=thermalcontrol.target)
-        # set this member into a vector
+        # set this member into a vector, this is read-write
         targetvector = NumberVector( name="targetvector",
                                      label="Target",
                                      group="Values",
                                      perm="rw",
                                      state="Ok",
                                      numbermembers=[target] )
-        # and set the member value
-        targetvector["target"] = TARGET

         # create a device with the above two vectors as its properties
         thermostat = Device( devicename="Thermostat",
                              properties=[temperaturevector, targetvector] )

-        # Create the Driver, containing this device
+        # Create the Driver, containing this device, and the hardware control object
-        driver = ThermoDriver(devices=[thermostat])
+        driver = ThermoDriver(devices=[thermostat],  control=thermalcontrol)

         # and return the driver
         return driver